KevinAst/astx-redux-util/README.md

-The [astx-redux-util] library provides several redux reducer composition utilities, of which the most prevalent is **reducerHash()** which allows you to displace the dreaded switch statement *(but there is much more)*.
+The [astx-redux-util] library provides several redux reducer composition utilities, of which the most prevalent is **reducerHash()** which allows you to displace the dreaded switch statement ... **but there is much more!**

 ## Documentation